Gravitational waves from burdened primordial black holes dark matter: Introduction

-We note that, while we were preparing our paper, we were aware of \cite{Kohri:2024qpd,Barker:2024mpz} that also study scalar-induced GW from burdened PBH DM, but they did not discuss about the GW from a FOPT scenario.
+We note that, while we were preparing our paper, we were aware of \cite{Kohri:2024qpd,Barker:2024mpz,Jiang:2024aju} that also study scalar-induced GW from burdened PBH DM\footnote{See also \cite{Franciolini:2023osw} for GW associated with the formation of microscopic DM relics, including the Hawking remnants after evaporation.}, but they did not discuss about the GW from a FOPT scenario.